vuesax-alpha/vuesax-alpha/docs/components/notification.md

 ## Flat

-Change the style of the notification with the `flat` property, having this property changes to lighter colors and the text of the color of the `color` property, this property is a boolean so you can only use the value `true`
+Change the style of the notification with the `flat` property, having this property changes to lighter colors and the text  of the `color` property, this property is a boolean so you can only use the value `true`

 <template #example>
 <notification-flat />